Shared Content Block:

 Head and neck cancer is a general term for cancers that start in those regions of the body.
 Head and neck cancers include laryngeal (voice box) and hypopharyngeal (lower throat) cancer; oral cavity (tongue and gums) and oropharyngeal (tonsil and back of tongue) cancer; nasopharyngeal (upper throat behind the nose) cancer; nasal cavity and sinus cancer; and salivary gland cancer.
 Head and neck cancers typically begin in the squamous cells lining the mucosal surfaces inside the head and neck, including the nose, mouth, and throat.

-According to the American Cancer Society, there will be about 12,620 new cases and 3,770 deaths from laryngeal cancer and about 54,010 new cases and 10,850 deaths from oropharyngeal or oral cavity cancer in 2021.
+According to the American Cancer Society, there are approximately 12,600 new cases and 3,700 deaths from laryngeal cancer and about 54,000 new cases and 10,850 deaths from oropharyngeal or oral cavity cancer each year.

 Nasopharyngeal cancer (NPC), nasal cavity and paranasal sinus cancers, and salivary gland cancer are all very rare, with no set predictions on new cases and deaths provided.